shanehobson/lumina/README.md

-# Aspire Modeling School
+# Lumina Model Academy

-A single-page brochure website for a modeling school built with Next.js 14, TypeScript, and Tailwind CSS.
+A single-page brochure website for Lumina Model Academy - a premier modeling school for children and teenagers in Naples, Florida.
+Built with Next.js 14, TypeScript, and Tailwind CSS.

 ## Quick Start